-isands of euros 31/12/2023 1 Total assets as per published financial statements 5,013,540 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of regulatory consolidation - 3 (Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference) 4 (Adjustment for temporary exemption of exposures to central banks (if applicable)) 5 (Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the total exposure measure for the leverage ratio in accordance with paragraph 13 of Article 429 of Regulation (EU) No. 575/2013) - 6 Adjustment for regular-way purchases and sales of financial assets subject to trade date accounting 7 Adjustment for eligible cash pooling transactions 8 Adjustments for derivative financial instruments 111,937 9 Adjustments for securities financing transactions (SFTs) - 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 259,788 11 (Adjustment for prudent valuation adjustments and specific and general provisions which have reduced Tier 1 capital) - EU- 11a (Adjustment for exposures excluded from the total exposure measure in accordance with point (c) of Article 429a(1) CRR) - EU- 11b (Adjustment for exposures excluded from the total exposure measure in accordance with point (j) of Article 429a(1) CRR) 12 Other adjustments -118,399 13 Total exposure measure for the leverage ratio 5,266,865 1 On-balance sheet exposures (excluding derivatives and SFTs) On-balance sheet items (excluding derivatives, SFTs and fiduciary assets, but including 4,952,001 collateral) 4,932,001 2 Gross-up for derivatives collateral provided, where deducted from the balance sheet assets pursuant to the applicable accounting framework 14,610 3 (Deductions of receivables assets for cash variation margin provided in derivatives transactions) 4 · transactions) (Adjustment for securities received under securities financing transactions that are transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) -79,832 4 5 6 7 transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) (General credit risk adjustments to on-balance sheet items) -79,832 4,886,779 5 transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) (General credit risk adjustments to on-balance sheet items) (Asset amounts deducted in determining Tier 1 capital) · 5 transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) (General credit risk adjustments to on-balance sheet items) (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) · 5 6 7 transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) (General credit risk adjustments to on-balance sheet items) (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) Derivative exposures Replacement cost associated with all derivatives transactions (i.e. net of eligible cash 4,886,779 5 6 7 8 EU-8a transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) (General credit risk adjustments to on-balance sheet items) (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) Derivative exposures Replacement cost associated with all derivatives transactions (i.e. net of eligible cash variation margin) Derogation for derivatives: replacement costs contribution under the simplified 4,886,779 72,700 5 6 7 transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) (General credit risk adjustments to on-balance sheet items) (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) Derivative exposures Replacement cost associated with all derivatives transactions (i.e. net of eligible cash variation margin) Derogation for derivatives: replacement costs contribution under the simplified standardised approach Add-on amounts for potential future exposure associated with SA-CCR derivatives 4,886,779
+In thou sands of euros 31 December 2024 1 Total assets as per published financial statements 4,249,430 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of regulatory consolidation 3 (Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference) 4 (Adjustment for temporary exemption of exposures to central banks (if applicable)) 5 (Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the total exposure measure for the leverage ratio in accordance with paragraph 13 of Article 429 of Regulation (EU) No. 575/2013) 6 Adjustment for regular-way purchases and sales of financial assets subject to trade date accounting 7 Adjustment for eligible cash pooling transactions 8 Adjustments for derivative financial instruments 95,04 9 Adjustments for securities financing transactions (SFTs) 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 260,949 11 (Adjustment for prudent valuation adjustments and specific and general provisions which have reduced Tier 1 capital) EU- 11a (Adjustment for exposures excluded from the total exposure measure in accordance with point (c) of Article 429a(1) CRR) EU- 11b (Adjustment for exposures excluded from the total exposure measure in accordance with point (j) of Article 429a(1) CRR) 12 Other adjustments -128,03 13 Total exposure measure for the leverage ratio 4,477,388 1 On-balance sheet items (excluding derivatives, SFTs and fiduciary assets, but including collateral) 4,174,29 2 Gross-up for derivatives collateral provided, where deducted from the balance sheet 4,850 3 assets pursuant to the applicable accounting framework (Deductions of receivables assets for cash variation margin provided in derivatives 4 transactions) (Adjustment for securities received under securities financing transactions that are recognised as an asset) 5 (General credit risk adjustments to on-balance sheet items) 5 6 -95.06 (Asset amounts deducted in determining Tier 1 capital) (Asset amounts deducted in determining Tier 1 capital) 7 (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) 4,084,07 7 (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) Derivative exposures Replacement cost associated with all derivatives transactions (i.e. net of eligible cash 4,084,07 7 8 EU-8a (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) Derivative exposures Replacement cost associated with all derivatives transactions (i.e. net of eligible cash variation margin) Derogation for derivatives: replacement costs contribution under the simplified 4,084,07 6 8 EU-8a (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) Derivative exposures Replacement cost associated with all derivatives transactions (i.e. net of eligible cash variation margin) Derogation for derivatives: replacement costs contribution under the simplified standardised approach Add-on amounts for potential future exposure associated with SA-CCR derivatives 4,084,07 6 6 7 8 EU-8a 9 EU-9a EU-9b (Asset amounts deducted in determining Tier 1 capital) Total on-balance sheet exposures (excluding derivatives and SFTs) Derivative exposures Replacement cost associated with all derivatives transactions (i.e. net of eligible cash variation margin) Derogation for derivatives: replacement costs contribution under the simplified standardised approach Add-on amounts for potential future exposure associated with SA-CCR derivatives transaction Derogation for derivatives: Potential future exposure contribution under the simplified -95,062 4,084,07 88,833 43,528